-Proposed section 4.72 authorizes the Minister to make measures respecting aviation security, including measures addressing any matter that may be dealt with in the regulations.
 Before making a security measure, the Minister must consult with appropriate persons or organizations.
-The consultation may be bypassed if, in the Minister's opinion, the security measure is immediately required for aviation security or protection of the public.
+The consultation may be bypassed if, in the Minister's opinion, the security measure is immediately required for aviation security, the security of any aircraft or aerodrome or other aviation facility or the safety of the public, passengers or crew members.
 The Minister may carry out the requirements of a security measure whenever he or she considers it necessary to do so.
-Departmental sources point out that proposed section 4.72 incorporates various provisions contained in the current Act, as well as certain provisions contained in the Canadian Aviation Security Regulations.

-Departmental officials also note that it is important to distinguish between regulatory requirements of general application that are published in the Canada Gazette, pursuant to the Statutory Instruments Act, from those requirements which, by their very nature, must be capable of being made quickly and must be kept confidential.
+Departmental officials note that it is important to distinguish between regulatory requirements of general application that are published in the Canada Gazette, pursuant to the Statutory Instruments Act, and those requirements which, by their very nature, must be capable of being made quickly and must be kept confidential.
 They point out that under the current aviation security legislative framework, security measures are prescribed by two Ministerial Orders: the Aerodrome Security Measures Order and the Air Carrier Security Measures Order.
-The Orders are currently exempted from the requirements of the Statutory Instruments Act, in the same way that security measures are exempted from the requirements of that Act pursuant to proposed amendments to section 6.2 (see clause 8 of the Bill).
+The Orders are currently exempted from certain of the requirements of the Statutory Instruments Act, in the same way that security measures are exempted from the requirements of that Act pursuant to proposed amendments to section 6.2 (see clause 10 of the Bill).